Last update: 2024-04-14

 Because WordPress is spam-catnip, I’ve disabled comments on old posts.
 New posts may or may not have comments off by default, but will definitely disable them after 90 days.
 Because of spammers, we can no longer have nice things.

-I do not recieve a lot of legitimate comments anyway.
+I do not receive a lot of legitimate comments anyway.
 But if you do leave one, we (er, I) collect the data shown in the comments form, your IP address and the browser user agent string.
 The latter two items are only to reduce spamments, a huge fucking problem with WordPress.
 Unless I know you, comments are queued until they can be hand-moderated, which could be weeks, because this site is mostly about me speaking into the void.
 If you want me to reply, it’s helpful if you leave a contact point, but it’s okay to be slightly oblique.
 Assume I’m of average intelligence, e.g., [email protected], which I would know to be johnsmallberry at gmail dot com.

 Embedded content from other websites

 Most of the images on this site are my own.
 Any omission of attribution is unintentional – please let me know and I will correct it.
 There may be some embedded content for older things, especially Flickr.
 Years ago (early 2000s), Flickr was where the Cool Kids Hung Out, and I hosted a lot of my photos there.
 Yahoo bought Flickr and did what Yahoo does best: destroy value.
 Terms changed, my photos were purged because I didn’t think $100/year was worth it.
-I have been hugely unmotivated to clean up >10 year old blog entries.
+I have been hugely unmotivated (cough lazy cough) to clean up >10 year old blog entries.

 Because you don’t have all day for a page to load, I use a content delivery network that slurps up the image and makes it available from variety of other points on the Internet in different sizes and formats.
 I also have some site monitoring software, because script-kiddies are always trying to deface my website.
 See “Comments” above.